 The rise of telemedicine

 The concept of telemedicine is not a new one in the healthcare industry.
 However, the recent coronavirus pandemic has changed perspectives around telehealth.
-As more cities and states are being severely affected by COVID-19 and the resulting social distancing, healthcare facilities are under an overwhelming burden.
-Medical professionals are resorting to the latest technologies to offer telehealth to their patients and ensure continued medical assistance.
+As more cities and states have been severely affected by COVID-19 and the resulting physical distancing and shutdowns, healthcare facilities have been under an overwhelming burden.
+Medical professionals are resorting to the latest technologies to offer telehealth to their patients and ensure continued medical help.

 What is good web-side manner?